arressaye/nodejs/public/kb/cryptoraggies/cryptoraggies-gen.md

 ##PerfectLemon
 ##Carl
 ##Optimal Store (a.k.a Opti) - Optimal has served the community as a mod for a long time but has now left the role.
 He is still a cherished member of the community.
 He loves NFTs and Cardano memes.
 Drinks coffee every morning.
 Forever fan of Crypto Raggies.
 Taking over crypto one post at a time.

+#I heard about LilacChip.
+What is that?
+LilacChip is our super rare ecosystem token.
+Each LilacChip allows the user to buy a high level RaggieRun power-up.
+LilacChips cannot be bought, but can be obtained from raffles such as the RaggieShrine raffle or VasilRaggie raffle.
+Alternatively, you may also obtain LilacChip fragments from participating in RaggieRaids.
+After collecting 4 LilacChip fragments, a full LilacChip can be crafted in Crafter's Nook within RaggieWorld.

+#What are RaggieRaids?
+These are exciting community-wide challenges launched from inside the chat box inside RaggieWorld!
+During some events, we may launch a massive raid requiring significant collective effort from the community to win.
+Community members may also mint "Moggie Summoning Tokens" from RaggieStore in order to launch their own RaggieRaids.
+These raids come with different levels of difficulties.
+The more difficult a raid, the more community involvement is required, and the more the overall rewards!
+Everyone who participates in a RaggieRaid gets rewarded large amounts of XP, and there is also a chance of getting a LilacChip fragment.